mattalexx/polybar/README.md

 ~~~ sh
 $ make userconfig
 ~~~
-Or you can copy the example config from `/usr/share/doc/polybar/config` or ` /usr/local/share/doc/polybar/config` (depending on your install parameters)
+Or you can create `~/.config/polybar/config` from the example config from `/usr/share/doc/polybar/config` or ` /usr/local/share/doc/polybar/config` (depending on your install parameters)

 **Note:** This example file is meant to showcase available modules and configuration options.